 Teacher’s Note: This assignment could also be considered homework, in which case efforts should be made to assign the learners to sections near their own home.

-Each Corporate Group will then be required to complete the assignment as outlined in the Directions for Community Scan (See Attachment One).
+Each Corporate Group will then be required to complete the assignment as outlined in the Directions for Community Scan (See Handout One).